The current stable branch is 0.13.

 Donations will be equally shared between the forge and MPD_sima devs.

-- Queue similar artists or top tracks for similar artists.
+- Queue similar artists, top tracks or albums for similar artists.

 - Preferably plays non-recently artists.